 All aid stations will have a full selection of the usual aid station fayre and a whole lot more.
 At a minimum you will be able to pick up Water, Tailwind, Coke, Gu Gels, Chocolate, Crisps, Nuts Fruit, Sandwiches/ Wraps and other sweet and savoury snacks.
 All aid stations from Knockholt onwards will have hot drinks including tea and coffee.
 There will be hot food available at Knockholt, Detling and the finish line.

 Medical support is of paramount importance to us.
 Throughout the event there will be two ambulances on course, which will travel, one with the main group of runners and a second towards the back of the pack.
 There will also be a fixed medical team on hand at the finish line.
 Individual first aiders/ medical volunteers will also be present at some aid stations.
 Contact numbers for the medical team will be available at registration.
 They will be contactable round the clock for the duration of the race.

-The organisers reserve the right to modify, at any time, the course or aid station locations listed on the course.
+Race management reserve the right to modify, at any time, the course or aid station locations listed.

-In the case of severe/ extreme weather conditions including but not limited to flooding after the event start, the organisers reserve the right to abandon the event at any time.
+In the case of severe/ extreme weather conditions including but not limited to flooding after the event start, race management reserve the right to abandon the event at any time.

 The race is an official qualifier for UTMB and Western States.